adamxm/ricopili/README.md

 The ancestry method contained here assumes that the user is working on a TORQUE computing cluster.
 I can provide a version of the scripts that does not require a cluster if there is demand for it.

+Version History
+V3J - Jan 26, 2017 - Remove need to run preimp_dir just to get ids
+V3I - Jan 26, 2017 - Added code to zip up final data
+V3h - Jul 06, 2016 - Now use --pheno to declare phenotype in analysis step
+V3g - Jun 20, 2016 - pcs are no longer based on projection
+V3f - Jun 17, 2016 -  Ancestry .predpc files now given header
+V3e - Jun 15, 2016 -  Analyst initials and disease name no longer hard coded
+V3d - Jun 15, 2016 - Included PCA and GWAS steps in the master script
+V3c - Jun 7, 2016 - Updated master script for interpretability
+V3b - Jun 6, 2016 - Reference data cluster centers variable may have pointed to wrong location, now fixed
+V3a - May 31, 2016 - Ancestry plots now have legend
+V3 - May 20, 2016 - Now includes PCA calculation (within ancestry group)
+V2a - May 19, 2016 - Added an extra script that produces a list of subjects within each ancestry group
+V2 - May 18, 2016 - Removed MAF and info score quality filters for determining 'qc1' and 'qc1f' data.
+Removed 'bg' and 'bgs' genotype outputs.
+Removed parallel job modification (set to 0 after failure) setting from the imputation step of the imp_dirsub script.
+V1 - May 16, 2016 - Initial release